Simoxus/light-cookie-generator/README.md

 ## Notes That May Be Useful To You Perchance And I Hope They Are But I'm Not Sure
 * Tested with Unity 6.0 (0.58f2) and URP
-* You can only load settings from cookies (that were made using the genertor)
+* You can only load settings from cookies (that were made using the generator)
 * A resolution of 512x512 for the cookie is probably enough
 * Only spot lights are supported
 * THESE ARE NOT REAL COOKIES (sadly D:)